-How to buy and sell Vodafone shares
+How to trade Vodafone shares

 Vodafone is one of the largest telecommunications companies in the world, operating mobile networks in 26 countries and fixed-line services, such as broadband, in 17 of them.
 Europe is the company’s stronghold, accounting for over three-quarters of all revenue.
 Germany is the company’s single-biggest market in terms of both revenue and earnings, partly thanks to the considerably higher margin it earns there compared to the likes of the UK and Spain: